The Sunday within the Octave of All Saints

-Here are gathered all those who have conformed their wills with God’s will, who have been steadfast in their relationship with God (which is to say, steadfast in their faith), spreading God’s Love throughout creation, sometimes—often, even—at great personal risk.
+Before the Lamb and for us to see are gathered all those who have conformed their wills with God’s will, who have been steadfast in their relationship with God (which isto say, steadfast in their faith), spreading God’s Love throughout creation, sometimes—often, even—at great personal risk.
 These are the ones who have so loved God—as God so loved the world—that they shone God’s light forth for all to see.
-In this gathering there is great joy and the trials and hardships they have encountered in being so resolute in love are now behind them and the gentle touch of the lamb on the face of each wipes away all their tears.
+This gathering is filled with joy.
+The trials and hardships they faced as they remained resolute in their love are now behind them.
+As a token, a pledge, a sacrament of this new life, the Lamb gently touches each and wipes away all their tears.

-And it is this caring Lamb who leads them.
-It is remarkable that here the symbol of that most powerful creature, our leader and shepherd, takes the form of the lamb —the symbol of gentleness and mildness, of one who knows how to follow, but who will only follow the one he knows to be the true shepherd.
-Our shepherd is the lamb who was lead to the slaughter at the hands of cruel and ignorant men.
-Our shepherd is the lamb who came through the ordeal, not hating those who persecuted him, but loving them all the more.
-Our shepherd is the Lamb who was himself so transformed, transfigured by Love that death itself was defeated.
+Who, then is this caring Lamb around whom they are gathered, the one who both consoles and leads them?
+Yes, it is a symbol of purity, of obedience, of gentleness and mildness, of one who knows how to follow, but who will only follow the one he knows to be the true shepherd.
+More than that, however, this is the Lamb who is also the Shepherd, the one who calls us each by name and who goes after each of us when we become lost.
+This is the Lamb who was lead to the slaughter at the hands of cruel and ignorant men.
+The Lamb who came through the ordeal not hating those who persecuted him, but loving them all the more.
+The Lamb who was himself so transformed, transfigured by Love that death itself was defeated.

-Indeed, it is the power of the resurrection effected by shed blood of the Lamb that has enabled the saints to stand before the throne.
+Indeed, it is the blood of the Lamb, shed for us so that we may be united with God in that sacrifice, that has brought the saints before the throne.
 It is the Lamb’s supreme example of love that has inspired, energised, and, yes, transformed the saints.
 It is the blood of the Lamb that has washed them and made them clean and spotless, and it is the Lamb who gives them life with living water.

 Sainthood is not about being the biggest, the strongest, richest, most powerful person.
-It is about being a creature who, when it counts, can—in and through our own complex human lives—conform our wills with God's will.
-Indeed, throughout the Middle Ages, which was perhaps the height of devotion to the saints, people’s favourite holy men and women were not the superheros, but rather the ones who seemed most human, most flawed, and were still used by God as bearers and doers of God’s will.
+It is about being a creature who can—in and through our own complex human lives—confirm our will with God’s will.
+Indeed, throughout the Middle Ages, which was the height of the Cult of the Saints, people’s favourite saints were not the superheros, but rather the ones who seemed most human, most flawed, and were still used by God as bearers and doers of his will.

-The Saints who stand and serve at the throne of the Lamb are before us not as examples of virtue so different from us as to make us feel inadequate to our call to ministry.
-They stand before us, rather, as complex human beings who, like Zacchaeus and other tax collectors, prostitutes, and sinners encountered God and responded.
-Who saw God’s outstretched arms, responded to the invitation into that loving embrace, and who in turn shared that embrace with others.
+The Saints who stand and serve at the throne of the Lamb are set today before us not as examples of virtue so unattainable as to make us feel inadequate to our call to ministry.
+They are before us, rather, as human beings who, in the complex circumstances of their lives met God who, with outstretched arms, invited them into a loving embrace and who in turn shared that embrace with others.

-On this All Saints Day, as we once again read and hear the vision of the saints gathered around the Lamb, I pray that in and through the complexities of our lives, we may allow God to break through.
-I pray that we may know the loving embrace of the one who created us, know the touch of that Lamb on our face as he wipes away our tears, and that we may share that Love with others who will feel in our touch, the touch of God.
+I pray that we may all know the loving embrace of the one who created us, know the touch of the Lamb on our face as God wipes away our tears, and that we may share this with others who will feel in us, the presence of God.